Reservations for Summer are available online for Aspenglen, Glacier Basin & Moraine Park 6 months to 1 day in advance!

 Rocky Mountain National Park has five campgrounds located inside the Park:

-Timber Creek on the west or Grand Lake side of the Park - 98 sites, first-come first-served, Region 1.
+Timber Creek on the west or Grand Lake side of the Park (Region 1) - 98 sites, first-come first-served, 30 ft max RV.
+At 8900 ft.
+Open late May - late Oct.

-Longs Peak off of Hwy 7 south of Estes Park - 26 sites, tent only, serves Region 5.
+Longs Peak off of Hwy 7 south of Estes Park (Region 5)- 26 sites, tent only.
+At 9405 ft.
+Open late June - mid Sept.

 Hookups: There are no electric, water or sewer hookups at any camp sites in the National Park.
 Full hookups are available at nearby commercial RV Parks and Campgrounds.

-Length of Stay: Campground stays are limited to seven nights June - September and 14 nights at the year-round campgrounds the rest of the year.
+Length of Stay: Parkwide campground stays are limited to seven nights TOTAL May 1- October 15 plus 14 nights at the year-round campgrounds the rest of the year.
+Stay limits are on a parkwide rather than per campground basis.
+Eight people or less may camp at a given site.

 Firewood: Campers are encouraged to purchase firewood in the area where they are camping.
 Out-of-state firewood is discouraged as it may hold harmful insects which could spread in our neighborhood.

-Reservations: Colorado Camping Reservations for summer in Moraine Park and Aspenglen can be made up to six months ahead.
+Reservations: Colorado Camping Reservations for summer in Moraine Park, Aspenglen, and Glacier Basin can be made up to six months ahead.
 To make reservations call toll-free 877-444-6777 (International callers 518-885-3639) or reserve on-line.

 Wheelchair-accessible Campsites: Glacier Basin, Moraine Park, and Timber Creek each have accessible restrooms, picnic tables, fire rings, and four ADA-coded sites.
 Sprague Lake has a 12-person group backcountry campsite that's accessible via a paved trail from the parking area.
 Reservations recommended.